gitlabhq/gitlabhq/doc/ci/pipelines.md

 - For users with at least Developer access.
 - If the the stage contains [manual actions](#manual-actions-from-pipeline-graphs).

+## Most Recent Pipeline

+There's a link to the latest pipeline for the last commit of a given branch at `/project/pipelines/[branch]/latest`.
+Also, `/project/pipelines/latest` will redirect you to the latest pipeline for the last commit on the project's default branch.

 ## Security on protected branches

 A strict security model is enforced when pipelines are executed on